leeyngdo/Database-System-Silberschatz/ch03-introduction-to-sql.md

 # 3.34

 **Question**.
 Using the university schema, write an SQL query to find the number of students in each section.
-The result columns should appear in the order "courseid, secid, year, semester, num".
+The result columns should appear in the order <code>course_id, sec_id, year, semester, num</code>.
 You do not need to output sections with 0 students.

 <details><summary><strong>Answer</strong>. click to expand</summary>